ibm-cloud-architecture/refarch-cloudnative-netflix/README.md

 - Individual microservices for menu options among Appetizers, Entrees, and Desserts
 - Menu microservices communicate to each other using the [Netflix OSS Framework](https://netflix.github.io/):
     - [Zuul](https://github.com/Netflix/zuul) provides a proxy layer for the microservices.
     - [Eureka](https://github.com/Netflix/eureka) provides a service registry.
-The reusable Java Microservices register themselves to Eureka which allows clients to find them.
+The reusable Java microservices register themselves to Eureka which allows clients to find them.
+- Menu microservices can be dynamically configured using the [Spring Framework](https://spring.io/):
+    - [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/) provides server and client-side support for externalized configuration in a distributed system.

 ## Project Component Repositories

 This project runs itself like a microservice project, as such each component in the architecture has its own Git Repository and tutorial listed below.